EliAndrewC/l7r/setting/l7r.md

 After the Day of Thunder, Fu felt vindicated and she suspects that Lord Moon's servants may have had some hand in this matter.
 She has gotten word that this investigation has received increased scrutiny after it was revealed that some in the Scorpion clan had fallen under Lord Moon's influence, but she remains convinced they are not doing enough.
 Fu intends to return to Ryoko Owari after this tour of duty to hunt for whatever monster lurks in the shadows there.

 In the meantime, Fu keeps a meticulous journal and has developed an obsessive system of indexing its pages, then carving the index into wooden planks she nails to the walls of the barracks.
 She reviews the journals regularly and checks for missing pages to ensure that no more of her memories are stolen from her.
-Thus far she has had no further missing time, which only confirms that the danger is centered around Ryoko Owari and Beiden Pass.
+Thus far she has had no further missing time, which only confirms that the danger is centered on Ryoko Owari and Beiden Pass.

 Note that Fu's backstory was explained by the story of the Nameless One, though Fu did not have this explanation at the time of the 3rd Imperial Legion campaign.